 Everyday life goes on around the ancient temple ruins.
 We see cows, some curiously looking up, some lazy laying in the sand.
 An ox pulling a cart.
 A shepard leading his flock of animals throught the dusty sandy street of Minnanthu.
 Bhuddhist monks walking in their deep red robes.
 A woman doing the washing.
 And a yard filled with, what I am guessing, drying coffee beans, turning it into a carpet of red.

 Time for landing....

-As we came in to land we were asked to put our cameras away and adopt the landing position (seated, head back against the basket and holding the two hand grips tight).
-One hard bump and a smaller follow-up got us safely onto the ground.
+And just before the actually landing We were asked to put our cameras away and adopt the landing position (seated, head back against the basket and holding the two hand grips tight).
+A few small bumps on the actual landing and we were safely back onto the ground.

 The ground crew was waiting for us and helped with the landing.
 And with that our most amazing flight, which took little over an hour (70 min) has come to an end.
 Big smiles all around, a final happy pose at the balloon, and taking home these wonderful memories for life!